 I am scheduled to visit an Expat friend in Dubai, leaving Sept 9.
 With the issues the US is currently having with Syria, should I still go?

-I agree with Miss H And here are some other tips for your trip http://safety.worldnomads.com/united-arab-emirates Phil at the safetythub read more »over 1 year ago
+I agree with Miss H And here are some other tips for your trip http://safety.worldnomads.com/united-arab-emirates Phil at the safetythub read more »almost 4 years ago

 Is it safe to travel to UAE at the moment im going to visit my frind next week but is war about to start?